 The job market for Information Technology Managers is expected to increase by 13 percent through 2027.

 Training is offered in partnership with ed2go and consists of three noncredit courses.
 Students will learn how to more efficiently plan and effectively implement projects using a commonly-used and readily available tool, Microsoft Project.
 Completed training fulfills the 35 contact hours requirement to sit for the national Project Management Exam.
 Total hours: 89

 and one of the following:

 OLA-357 Introduction to Microsoft Project 2013

 Upon successful completion, students earn an AACC continuing education certificate.
 Once you successfully complete all the course requirements of the certificate program with a passing grade or higher, submit a Student Application for a Continuing Education Certificate.

-$459.00 for Anne Arundel County residents, including tuition and fees, depending on the program elective selected.
+$466 to $490 for Anne Arundel County residents, including tuition and fees, depending on the program elective selected.

 Students must be at least 16 years old.

 Register online, in person, by fax, or mail.
 Use certificate code CE.FUND.PROJECT-MGT.